Diamonds everywhere, typical architecture, cherry beer and lots of chocolate. Welcome to Antwerpen – the most remarkable city in Belgium.

 The church of “St. Carolus Borromeus “

 Walking along the narrow streets of Antwerpen, we came across with a small square and a church.
 That’s the church of “St. Carolus Borromeus”, built in Baroque style.
 It is not as great as the cathedral, but it’s very beautiful inside.
-Because of that, the church is called “the marble temple”.
+Because of the interior, the church is called “the marble temple”.

 Address: Hendrik Conscienceplein 12, 2000 Antwerpen, Belgium